AII4-0/TinyML-STM32/README.md

     4. Finish
 5. Build the project with the hammer.
 6. Connect the Nucleo via an USB cable to your PC.
 7. Open a terminal or putty to open a virtual serial port where the Nucleo is connected.
 Set the baudrate to 9600.
+For the project **P_DeployTSAD

     ![Alt text](docs/images/portcom.png)